dharinparekh/Markov/readme.txt

-1)dataset.txt has the stored data or the training data of the model 2)load.py trains the model and saves it in the file dictionary.json 3)testing.py has the complete implementation of real time words
+1)dataset.txt has the stored data or the training data of the model 2)testing.py will first load the model and then the complete implementation of real time words

 The data model I have followed is
 -> I will pair up 3 words of a list